NREL/MAGMA/readme.md

 ## Required PLEXOS outputs

-PLEXOS must report the following data in order for all scripts to work.
-If you try to run a section and are missing the required data you will get an error telling you what PLEXOS output data is missing.
+PLEXOS must report the following data in order for all of the scripts to work.
+If you try to run a section and are missing the required data you will get an error telling you what PLEXOS output data is missing (or that the query had an error).
+The section_guide.md file specifies what outputs are required for each individual section.
+The below list is if every section was run (this can take a long time for larger databases).

-### Annual
+### Total
 ##### Generator:
  + Generation
  + Available Energy